its-Syntax/Air-notes/README.md

 - Clear data: use the Reset button in the UI, or remove the localStorage key via devtools.

 License
-- Copyright (c) 2025 Air Notes contributors.
+- Copyright (c) 2025 AirNotes contributors.
 All rights reserved.